DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Rules Changes.md

 - When you make an unarmed attack, use an improvised weapon, or throw something, your Strength Modifier is added twice to the damage.

 - When you hit a creature with an unarmed strike or an improvised weapon on your turn, you can use a bonus action to attempt to grapple the target.

+# Initiative

+We will use a d10 to roll initiative instead of a d20.
+This makes building for high initiative more rewarding.